26lights/PlayR/src/sphinx/demo.rst

 Demo
 ====

-An working version of this example is located in the ``samples/playr-demo`` project.
+A working version of this example is located in the ``samples/playr-demo`` project.

 Just start it with ``sbt run`` and try it with ``curl`` or other HTTP tools.

 Source code
 ===========

-Let's start with a simple read only resource that manages a list of person
+Let's start with a simple read only resource that manages a list of person.

 .. code-block:: scala